Guinness Storehouse, St. James' gate, Dublin City

 See it on our Tours

-Christ Church Cathedral was founded by Viking King Sitric, almost 1000 years ago, in 1034.
+Christ Church Cathedral was founded by Viking King Sitric, over 1000 years ago, in 1028.
 The nave, or central part of the church, contains the tomb of medieval warlord Strongbow—leader of the Anglo-Norman invasion of Ireland.
 It also contains the heart of Dublin's patron saint, Saint Laurence O'Toole.
 The crypt of the church, which is one of the largest in Ireland and the UK, has been restored from the 12th century and houses an exhibition called the Treasures of Christ Church.
 Amongst other manuscripts and artefacts is a 14th century copy of the Magna Carta Hiberniae (a book of law dating back to 1216).
 Perhaps the crypt's most popular exhibit is the mummified remains of a cat and a rat.
 Known locally as 'Tom & Jerry', the cat is believed to have chased the rat into a pipe of the church organ, where they both eventually became stuck.

 Christ Church Cathedral in Dublin City Centre, as seen on our tours of Ireland